 The agency issued a level-4 alert restricting any human contact and severe warnings not to approach the fuming “out-of-control beast”.

-Japan’s most famous icon has showed signs of restlessness and resisted any outburst of hostility in recent decades but has now blown up in a fit of rage.
+Japan’s most famous icon has shown signs of restlessness and resisted any outburst of hostility in recent decades, but has now blown up in a fit of rage.

 Experts say it is not rare that continuous restraint can create a precarious environment where even small inconsequential events can lead to a vicious outburst.